algolia/react-element-to-jsx-string/README.md

   Just return the name you want for the provided ReactElement, as a string.

-**options.filterProps: array, default []**
+**options.filterProps: array | (val: any, key: string) => boolean, default []**

-  Provide an array of props to filter for every component.
+  If an array of strings is passed, filter out any prop who's name is in the array.
 For example ['key'] will suppress the key="" prop from being added.

+  If a function is passed, it will be called with the prop value and key, and will filter out any that return false.

 **options.showDefaultProps: boolean, default true**